Searching for Ultralight Dark Matter with MOLeQuTE: a Massive Optically Levitated Quantum Tabletop Experiment: Angular trapping and control

 As discussed in Sec.~\ref{ssec:trap_stability}, our sensor can be kept from rotating beyond the point where it significantly impacts the sensor's reconstructed position or induces backaction noises by using radiation pressure of the various focused beams to make angular traps and controlling the angular harmonic oscillator energy level of the sensor in each direction.
 In our case, this can be understood as the restoring torque on the sensor which appears when rotating since one side of the sensor's surface which is facing the beam gets closer to the focus of a beam while the other gets further.
 The side which gets closer to the focus experiences higher radiation pressure while the other side experiences lower radiation pressure, leading to a restoring net torque which creates the desired angular trap.
 This trap has an analogous Hamiltonian to the translational motion trap (as shown explicitly for $x$ in App.~\ref{app:trapping_potential}).
 Taking for illustration the rotations around the $\hat{\bf{y}}$-axis (i.e.~in the $\hat{\bf{\phi}}$-direction) , we write

-where $I$ is the sensor's moment of inertia and around the $\hat{\bf{y}}$-axis and $\hat{L}_y$ is the angular momentum around the $\hat{\bf{y}}$-axis.
+where $I$ is the sensor's moment of inertia around the $\hat{\bf{y}}$-axis, $\hat{\phi}$ here is the $\phi$-direction coordinate operator, and $\hat{L}_y$ is the angular momentum around the $\hat{\bf{y}}$-axis.
 The associated mechanical frequency is obtained by calculating the torque on the sensor $\tau=I\ddot{\phi}$.
-Explicitly we have
+Explicitly we have (dropping operator hats):

 where $w_z$ is the vertical beam's waist and $(W,L)$ are the width and length of the sensor respectively.
 In our case $L=W$ for both the 0.2~mg and 0.8~g sensors.
 Note that Eq.~\ref{eq:angular_trap} can be straightforwardly adapted to all Euler rotational directions choosing the appropriate sensor dimensions among $(h,W,L)$ and beam waists $(w_x,w_y,w_z)$ which refer to the beams along the $(\hat{\bf{x}},\hat{\bf{y}},\hat{\bf{z}})$ axes respectively.
 The associated zero-point angle of the angular motion in the $\hat{\bf\phi}$ direction is given by